self evaluation examples

 3. I promptly respond to emails and other messages sent to me.

 4. I am aware that I overly use email as my primary mode of communication.
-In the next quarter, I intend to diversify my communication methods to better meet the needs of each individual situation.
+In the next quarter, I intend to diversify my communication methods to better meet the needs of each situation.

-5. I strive to handle disagreements with care so that team dynamics are not overly damaged and everyone’s voices can be heard.
+5. I strive to handle disagreements with care so that team dynamics are not damaged and everyone’s voices can be heard.

 Productivity